 Call Our Law Offices for Help Today

 It is difficult to sue a ski resort because of the inherent risks associated with skiing, which is why you need an experienced lawyer at your side.
 More typically, an individual person (another skier or snowboarder) can be held liable for damages due to the reckless way in which they were going down the mountain.
-Whether you were injured by another skier or the ski resort itself, call a Philadelphia personal injury lawyer today with the Law Offices of Michael T. van der Veen.
+Whether you were injured by another skier or the ski resort itself, call a Philadelphia personal injury lawyer today with van der Veen, Hartshorn, and Levin.